The COVID-19 Resilience Infrastructure Stream closed at 4:30 p.m. (CST) on Friday, October 30, 2020.

 - For more information

-Before starting your application, please refer to the ICIP Program Guide.
-It explains who can apply for funding, what projects are eligible and submission requirements.
+Please refer to the ICIP Program Guide.
+It explains who could apply for funding, what projects are eligible and submission requirements.

-You can submit only one application as part of this CVRIS intake.
-However, you can also be part of a regional project application.
-Only projects with eligible costs between a minimum of $100,000 and a maximum of $10 million will be considered during this intake process.
+You could submit only one application as part of this CVRIS intake.
+However, you also could have been part of a regional project application.
+Only projects with eligible costs between a minimum of $100,000 and a maximum of $10 million were considered during this intake process.

 Provincial and federal investments for approved projects will be from existing funding allocations under ICIP in Saskatchewan.